 The biggest factor in the experience for a tablet PC is going to be the operating system.
 It is the basis for the whole experience including the interface gestures, application support and even what features a device can actually support.
-In particular, selecting a tablet with a specific operating system will essentially tie you to that platform just as if you selected a Windows or Mac based PC but even that is more flexible than the tablets are currently.
+In particular, selecting a tablet with a specific operating system will essentially tie you to that platform just as if you selected a Windows or Mac based PC but even that is more flexible than tablets currently are.

 There are a couple of other operating systems out there in the market but the products that they were based on are no longer available and as such they won't really be encountered.
 This includes the BlackBerry Tablet OS that was on the BlackBerry PlayBook and WebOS from the doomed HP TouchPad.
-Both may resurface in the future if BlackBerry every releases an updated tablet product and LG now owns the WebOS software rights.
+Both may resurface in the future if BlackBerry every releases an updated tablet product and LG now owns the WebOS software rights and has begun integrating it into their Smart TV.

 Application stores are the primary means that consumers will be acquiring and even installing software onto their tablet PCs.
 This is something that should be considered before buying a tablet as the experience and software available to each has very specific implications to the tablet PC.
 In most cases, the application store for the device will be operated by the company that developed the operating system for the tablet.
 There are a couple of exceptions to this.